 That logolatry is hard to decode at first.
 The regality of his speech creates an image of things that don’t always fit with our current timeline––this Tim Hortons feeling more like a New York City bus depot than a “sanctum of palatable pastries.”
 But once you sit in front of him for a few minutes and see the words leave his sharp, slender face, it’s easier to understand, and it even becomes jarring when he occasionally has to break out of his “anachronistic elocution” to communicate certain things, such as his order:

 “Umm, I’ll just have an Iced Cap.
 Thanks.”

 After finishing his first song of the evening, the crowd at 12 Kings erupts.
 There is even a short-lived chant of his name.
-Here at karaoke night, Arcanabyss is beyond mortal.
+Here at karaoke night Arcanabyss is beyond mortal.
 There are people here just to see him sing.
-And when the DJ announces that tonight is, in fact, his 27 birthday, a second, louder round of cheers and hoots roll through the bar.
-Back at his table, which is full of 20-30 friends and family (or as he puts it: “effervescent comradeships/sectators of mine,”) he has trouble connecting with all of the awaiting high fives.
+And when the DJ announces that tonight is, in fact, the Dark Lord’s 27th birthday, a second, louder round of cheers and hoots roll through the bar.
+Back at his table, which is full of 20-30 friends and family (or as he puts it: “effervescent comradeships/sectators of mine”), he has trouble connecting with all of the awaiting hi-fives.